Ireland - A Closer Look At Investment Opportunities Within Europe

 So, overall, Ireland today is in very, very good shape, from my perspective.

-|So, Ireland has been growing strongly, but Europe in general has been more sluggish.
+So, Ireland has been growing strongly, but Europe in general has been more sluggish.
 Are you seeing positive signs in the Eurozone?
 How does pick-up in the European growth impact Ireland?

-|Yeah, it’s an interesting question.
+Yeah, it’s an interesting question.
 So, as we came into the year 2017, I think, a lot of global investors, their focus was on politics in Europe, and focused on the negatives in Europe.
 And 10 months on, the European political situation, elections in the Netherlands, elections in France in particular and Germany have all passed pretty uneventfully.
 And while everybody had been worried about that, it’s actually turned out to be a non-surprise.
 The real surprise so far in 2017 has been the strength of the recovery in the European economy.

 So, the European economy this year will grow at over 2%, and all the indicators are that it will grow again in 2018 at over 2%.
 So that would put Europe growing in excess of the USA, for example.
 And that’s a real positive surprise.
 From an Irish perspective, Europe is one of our largest trading partners and Ireland has a very export-led economy.
 That’s just very, very positive news for Ireland.